-Founded in 1991, University of the West has entered its second quarter-century, serving as an innovative university dedicated to educating, inspiring, and preparing students to meet the challenges of an increasingly complex and globally interdependent world.
-Today the free exchange of ideas and traditions across cultures is no longer restricted by national borders but advanced through international collaboration, cooperation, and community.
-Situated at the center of this cultural and intellectual exchange, UWest integrates liberal arts traditions with a global perspective to provide a comprehensive student-centered educational experience.
+Founded in 1990 by Venerable Master Hsing Yun of the Fo Guang Shan Buddhist order, University of the West celebrates thirty years of service as an innovative university dedicated to educating, inspiring, and preparing students to meet the challenges of an increasingly complex and globally interdependent world.
+Today the free exchange of ideas and traditions across cultures and faiths is no longer restricted by political borders but advanced through international collaboration, cooperation, and community.
+Situated at the center of this cultural, spiritual, and intellectual exchange, UWest integrates liberal arts traditions with a global perspective to provide a unique student-centered educational experience informed by humanistic Buddhist values.